 That's what at least one family experienced around the Christmas tree this year.
-Sarah and Nik Galego, a couple in Victoria, BC, bought a Hatchimal (one of the season's hottest toys) for their six-year-old son, and when unwrapped, the little thing started to channel Regan from The Exorcist.
+Sarah and Nik Galego, a couple in Victoria, Canada bought a Hatchimal (one of the season's hottest toys) for their six-year-old son and when unwrapped, the little thing started to channel Linda Blair from the Exorcist.

 "Fuck me," it says repeatedly, among what can only be described as moans.

-Hatchimals are sophisticated little toys that arrive in eggs, then hatch when played with enough, and once out of their eggs, can learn how to talk, walk, and all sorts of other neat stuff.
-The toy doesn't have a preset foreign language for it to speak when hatched, but it learns its own personalized language, which is where the mistake could be originating from.
+Hatchimals are sophisticated little toys that arrive in eggs, then hatch when played with enough and once out of their eggs, can learn how to talk, walk and all sorts of other neat stuff.
+The toy doesn't have a preset foreign language for it to speak when hatched but learn their own personalized one, which is where the mistake could be originating from.
 The thing is, the Hatchimal isn't supposed to talk while hatching, but this one came out of its egg swearing like a sailor.

-"It was doing its hatching process and it fell asleep, and we both looked at each other, and we're like, that's not what it's saying, is it?"
-Sarah Galego told CTV.
+"It was doing its hatching process and it fell asleep, and we both looked at each other and we're like, that's not what it's saying, is it?"
+Sarah told CTV.

 Others have noticed the problem as well and uploaded similar videos to YouTube.

-"While the vast majority of children have had a magical experience with Hatchimals, we have also heard from consumers who have encountered challenges," Spin Master said in a statement.
-"We are 100 percent committed to bringing the magic of Hatchimals to all of our consumers."
+"While the vast majority of children have had a magical experience with Hatchimals, we have also heard from consumers who have encountered challenges," Spin Master told VICE in a statement.
+"We are 100% committed to bringing the magic of Hatchimals to all of our consumers."

 As for the parents who bought the foul-mouthed little toy in particular, well, they're pretty darn chill about the whole thing.